-1. Westdeutsche Landesbank Girozentrale (“Party A”) and ) (“Party B”) are parties to A Master Agreement dated as of April 22, 1998 .
-Party A and Party B have agreed to amend the Master AgreementFirst .
+Westdeutsche Landesbank Girozentrale (“Party A”) and Enron Capital & Trade Resources Corp. (“Party B”) are parties to an ISDA Master Agreement dated as of April 22, 1998 (the “Master Agreement”), which Agreement includes the Schedule and all Confirmations exchanged between the parties confirming the Transactions thereunder.
+Party A and Party B have now agreed to amend the Master Agreement by this First Amendment (this “Amendment”).

 In consideration of the foregoing and the mutual agreements hereinafter set forth, the parties hereto mutually agree as follows:

+Amendment of the Agreement.

-2. The Master Agreement shall be amended as follows:
+Upon execution of this Amendment by both parties, the Master Agreement shall be and hereby is amended as follows:

 (a) Pursuant to an official name change effective September 1, 1999, Party B shall be renamed Enron North America Corp.